BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/index.md

 ## Archives

 An archive is a collection of resources stored inside an archive file.
-The archiving format chosen for this purpose is tar (or tarball).
+The archiving format chosen for this purpose is ZIP file.

 @ref:[Operations on archives](archives-api.md)